 - Reprimand and Warning.
 An official warning that continuation or repetition of an inappropriate behavior will result in a more severe sanction. - Fine.
 A financial penalty appropriate to the violation. - Community Service.
 This sanction requires the student to render a designated number of hours as specified service to Midwestern or the community. - Probation.
 A formal written warning that the student's conduct is in violation of Midwestern's policies.
 The continued status of the student as a student depends on the maintenance of satisfactory citizenship during the period of probation.
 Students on probationary status may not hold student leadership or officer positions.
 Probation may also include the forfeiture of other student privileges, such as student housing or ministry referral assistance.
 This is considered a second warning. - Voluntary Withdrawal.
-This sanction allows a student to acknowledge that the student's actions are inconsistent with expectations of the Seminary community.
+This sanction allows a student to acknowledge that the student's actions are inconsistent with expectations of the College/Seminary community.
 The student who voluntarily withdraws must make a formal written request if there is a desire to be readmitted later. - Suspension.
 Termination of student status at Midwestern for not less than the remainder of the semester.
+The

-The student's presence on the campus may be prohibited during this period. - Expulsion.
+- student's presence on the campus may be prohibited during this period. - Expulsion.
 Termination of student status at Midwestern permanently or for an indefinite period of time.
 This is usually given (but not exclusively) after a first and second warning, depending on the offense.

-If needed, the Dean of Students may convene the Student Development Committee to act upon instances of student misconduct.
-The committee will be chaired by a member of the faculty and may include the student's faculty advisor, the Seminary Academic Dean, the Registrar, or other members of the faculty or administration who may be appropriate to the situation.
-In the case of academic misconduct, the student will be referred to the Seminary Dean of Students.
-A committee led by the Dean of Students and including the Academic Dean may be formed.
+If needed, the Dean of Students may convene the Student Advocacy Committee to address instances of student misconduct.
+The committee will be chaired by the Dean of Students and will include a member of the faculty and may include the student's faculty advisor, the Dean of Undergraduate Studies, the Registrar and/or his representative, or other members of the faculty or administration who are listed in the Faculty Handbook.
+In the case of academic misconduct, the student will be referred to the Dean of Students.
+If an appeal is made to a decision by the Dean of Students, the Student Advocacy committee led by the Dean of Students in consultation with the Dean of Undergraduate Studies and the Provost may address the situation.
 This committee may confer with the student in question and will determine appropriate disciplinary action.

 Midwestern seeks to be a responsible and redemptive community.
 In order for this to be true, staff, faculty, and students must accept responsibility to report those actions that might be detrimental to the reputation, well-being, or safety of the Midwestern community or the ministries Midwestern serves.
 Conduct that is unethical or otherwise inappropriate should be reported to appropriate personnel.
-The Dean of Students will investigate such reports and may personally talk with the individual(s) involved and determine if further action is needed.
+The Dean of Students will investigate charges against students and may personally talk with the individual(s) involved and determine if further action is needed.
+The Vice President of Administration will receive and adjudicate charges against MBTS staff that are not in the Academic Division.